The Mark (1961 film): Production

 The Mark was filmed in black and white and Cinemascope.
+It was shot in Ireland.

 Each of the three main characters was played by an actor not originally slated for the role.
 Stuart Whitman was a last-minute replacement for Richard Burton; Maria Schell took over for Jean Simmons, who was supposed to have played Ruth; and the role of the prison psychiatrist was intended for Trevor Howard before Rod Steiger was cast.

 According to an interview given by Steiger many years later, he had visited an analyst himself in the 1950s and observed how he conducted himself.
 He played McNally as an Irishman to avoid stereotyping and added touches to impart more humanity to the character.
-Steiger claimed that the portrayal was so well-received by psychiatric professionals that he was invited to speak at a convention by a psychiatric society.
+Steiger claimed that the portrayal was so well received by psychiatric professionals that he was invited to speak at a convention by a psychiatric society.

+Release

+John Davis of the Rank Organisation refued to allow the film to be shown in Rank's cinemas saying "I have seen it and disliked it intensely."